-As a research communicator, she has arranged and staffed international press events on every continent but Antarctica.
+As a research communicator, Coimbra has arranged and staffed international press events on every continent but Antarctica.
 Coimbra speaks four languages (English, Spanish, French and Portuguese) and is conversant in Italian and Portuguese Creole.

 A former journalist, Coimbra once covered crime, politics and HIV.
 She served as a science writer and communications officer at the American Association for Advancement of Science (AAAS).